If someone says “it’s all Greek to me,” they mean something is difficult to understand due to its complexity; something that’s unintelligible.

 In other words, this student was having a hard time understanding the math problem

 But why Greek, exactly?
-This is unclear, but whoever came up with the saying must have either been unfamiliar with the language.
-Or they did not like the Greeks very much.
+This is unclear, but whoever came up with the saying must obviously have been unfamiliar with the language.
+Or maybe they did not like the Greeks very much and it was originally meant to be insulting, but who knows.

 Whatever the case, this saying goes back to at least the early 17th century.
 It’s used by two different playwrights from this time period: Thomas Dekkar and William Shakespeare.
 In Dekkar’s play Patient Grissel from 1603, it reads: